aliyu6ka/Operating-System-Work/README.md

 Repository containing source code for Operating System projects using UNIX based Operating Systems

 # Setup
-Command Line: Run make in each folder.\n
-Further instuctions, if any, are located within each
+Command Line: Run make in each folder.
+Further instructions, if any, will be located within each.

 # License
 All source code in this repository is released under the MIT license.
 See license for more details.